The Landholders Driving Change project has five activity areas:

 This program will encourage non-graziers who manage, or use land in the BBB to get involved with the project so it can truly be a whole-of-catchment effort.
 Four councils operate in the catchment and there is major infrastructure such as power lines, roads and rail lines.

 LDC works closely with landholders to investigate a range of approaches that reward good practice, and identify which options to pursue in the BBB.
-These could include market-based approaches such as grants, concessional loans, insurance mechanisms, stewardship payments, stamp duty relaxation, rate rebates, taxes, levies or market premiums.
 Some practice changes may only require short-term financial assistance, while others may need additional support to help maintain long-term benefits.

 07 4799 3500